 Don’t mistake making an ability check, a saving throw, or other roll with succeeding on it.
 The following sentence gets it right: “You must succeed on a DC 15 Strength check to clamber up the wall.”
 Don’t write, “You must make a DC 15 Strength check to clamber up the wall,” unless that sentence is immediately followed by a description of what happens on a success or failure.

+Attack vs. Attack Roll

+When an effect is triggered by an attack roll hitting or missing, use the term “attack roll” in the effect’s text, not just “attack.”
+The word “attack” confuses many of our readers, who often read it with its English meaning instead of as a rules term.

+For example, there are readers who think fireball hits targets, even though we know the spell involves no attack roll and no hit.
+There’s similar confusion about grappling, which doesn’t trigger effects based on hitting or missing because it works off an ability check instead of an attack roll.

+An attack roll is a concrete game operation that hits or misses, and it rarely confuses readers.

+Write like this: “When you hit a creature with an attack roll, . . .”

+Don’t write like this: “When you hit a creature with an attack, . . .”

 Saving Throws

 Save.
 “Save” can be used as a synonym for “saving throw,” but use it sparingly, preferably only in a stat block or when preceded by “saving throw.”
 In 4E, we used “save” as a synonym for “successful saving throw.”
 We have abandoned that practice.